Path partial groups: Path partial groups

-By Definition \ref{def:PG}.\ref{cond:P3}, there are inverses on every partial group.
+By Definition \ref{def:PG}.\ref{cond:P3}, there are inverses in every partial group.
 In particular, the inverse of a vertex should be itself, and this explains the choice of $\Z_2$ in the embedding $\Graphs\to \FinDecGraphs$.
 Moreover, the inverse of a path should be the reversed path and thus, if $G$ were directed, it should contain the reversed arrow of each arrow.
 This is why we ask $G$ to be an undirected graph.
 As described above, we only consider paths in $G$ that are contained in some clique of $G$.
 The reason for this is that the existence of inverses imply cancellations.
 For instance, assume that we have two paths in $G$ given by $(a,b)$ and $(b,c)$, where $a,b,c$ are vertices of $G$.
 If we multiply them, we would obtain

 where the two consecutive elements $b$ cancel each other as they correspond to the same element in $\Z_2$.
 Then $(a,c)$ should be a path in $G$ and the edge $\{a,c\}$ should be contained in $G$.
-Hence, paths that may be multiplied should have vertices contained in some clique of $G$.
+Hence, paths that may be multiplied should have vertices contained in some clique of $G$ and, in addition, multiplication is path concatenation with the extra feature that two consecutive identical vertices produce the empty path.

 Finally, we wanted $\Pb(G)$ to have partial group automorphisms ``close'' to the graphs automorphisms of $G$.
 In particular, the inner automorphism given by conjugation by any vertex should not produce an automorphism of $\Pb(G)$, since inner automorphisms are what prevents the category $\Groups$ to be universal \cite{outer}.
 This explains why we only consider paths in $G$ which are not closed or, equivalently, words in $\Mc$ that are cyclically reduced.